garystafford/sdxl_dreambooth_autotrain_demo/README.md

 ### Test of the Fine-tuned Model to Generate `oue car` Images

-The photorealistic images below were generated using the following prompts at 864 x 1536 pixels wide (LinkedIn size):
+The photorealistic images below were generated using the following prompts at 768 x 1024 pixels wide:

 ```python
 subject_prompt = subject_prompt = """oue, photo of oue car, sporty, fast, sleek, sexy, aggressive, high performance, daytime, futuristic cityscape"""